Objectives of the service

 Service/ system concept

-KSAT DECOM will be a space-based service that provides with high accurate vessels position and oil spills monitoring around the decommissioned platforms plus overall environmental monitoring after, during and before the activities.
+KSAT DECOM will be a space-based service that provides with high accurate vessels position and oil spills monitoring around the decommissioned platforms plus overall environmental monitoring before, during and after the activities.

 Users will access the services through an interface tool that will offer agile and easy overview of the activities and phenomenon around their platforms of interest.